Qimmah Russo Pulls Down The Waistband Of Her Pink Leggings To Reveal Chiseled Abs

 Then, in the second photo of the series, Qimmah kept her thumbs tucked in the waistband as she tilted her head to one side and flashed a big smile.
 In the third and last photo, she pulled one side of her leggings down to her upper hip, revealing the “V” taper on her lower abdominal muscles.
 She stared intensely in this snapshot and parted her lips as she posed.

-In each image, Qimmah wore her long black hair in a half-up half-down ponytail and seemed to have applied dark liner and mascara to accentuate her eyes.
+In each image, Qimmah wore her long black hair in a half-up, half-down ponytail and seemed to have applied dark liner and mascara to accentuate her eyes.

 In her caption, Qimmah informed her fans that she had a couple of ab challenges coming up but didn’t share a specific launch date for them.